-The approaches to lips and drop-offs that lead to jumps should follow gradually where possible.
+The approaches to lips and drop-offs that lead to jumps should, where possible be gradual.

-On the outsides of curves fall zones and/or safety installations should be planned if necessary.
+Fall zones and/or safety installations should be planned, where necessary, on the outside of curves.

-These courses should normally be approx. 30 m wide.
+Courses should normally be approx. 30 m wide.
 The inspector assigned for course homologation decides whether this width is sufficient and if necessary, may order widening.
-He can also permit a width of less than 30 m depending on the line and terrain requirements, as long as the areas of the course before and after the narrow part enable this.
+He can also permit a width of less than 30 m depending on the line and terrain requirements, as long as the areas of the course before and after the narrow part permits this.

-Obstacles against which competitors may be thrown by leaving the course should be as well protected as possible with high safety nets, safety fences, pads, straw in sacks, or similar appropriate means if necessary, together with slip-sheets.
+Obstacles against which competitors may be thrown if leaving the course should be as well protected as possible with high safety nets, safety fences, pads, straw in sacks, or similar appropriate means if necessary, together with slip-sheets.